SolidHal/noisedeck/README.md

-# emdeck
+# noisedeck

-an rk3588 powered cyberdeck, combined with a btrfld
+a cyberdeck for music creation

 ## Size constraints